Author has written 5 stories for Mega Man, Warcraft, Harry Potter, Naruto, Familiar of Zero, and Soul Eater.

 I'm a fanfic writer.
 And I'm going about that somewhat casually.

 I am a terrible grammar Nazi.
 I like order, but I cannot attain it!
+My DnD alignment would probably be lawful neutral.

 I try to be picky when it comes to my 'favorites list' as having a humongous list of stories defeats the novelty of each of the really good ones.
 So they're all stories which I personally vouch for.
 And even more importantly, authors whom I seek to learn from and have a great deal of respect for.
 So if you are on this list, good for you. :)